open-education-hub/methodology/description.md

 There is no enforcement on the order in which the above content types should appear in the topic layout because that depends on the nature of the presented topic.
 However, we do recommend that the content types are mingled together so that the learner's attention is kept alive.
 For example, having a large theoretical description or a large demo may bore some learners.
-To avoid that, quizzes, drills and tutorials may be sprinkled throught the topic layout to ensure more engagement.
+To avoid that, quizzes, drills and tutorials may be sprinkled throughout the topic layout to ensure more engagement.

 Ideally, each practical activity (quiz, tutorial, drill) would be automatically evaluated and feedback would be instantly generated.
 For example, in Computer Programming courses, drills and tutorials typically require the learner to write programs.